-The international playground of Nice, France, where Beeretseq was fortunate to spend some time recently, hosted the American armed forces during 1945.
-By this I mean, the Americans used the famous resort as a rest and recreation centre.
-The French called the newly-arrived guests les restées.
+The international resort of Nice, France, which I visited recently, was host to the American armed forces in 1945, serving as an official rest and recreation centre.
+The French termed the newly-arrived guests les restées.

 Hotels, restaurants, and terraces filled up with sunglassed personnel in khaki, both men and women, seeking R&R after the Normandy invasion and push east.